natasam/DemoProgressViewsLibApp/README.md

   So you have a lot of possibilities to use them as you wish.

- you can set all Progress views as indeterminate progress with infinite animation and speed of animation as parametar.
+ you can set all Progress views as indeterminate progress with infinite animation and speed of animation as parametar:
  ```
         progressBar.setProgressIndeterminateAnimation(2000);
 ```